Ganesha: Beyond India and Hinduism

 Commercial and cultural contacts extended India's influence in Western and Southeast Asia.
 Ganesha is one of a number of Hindu deities who consequently reached foreign lands.

 Ganesha was particularly worshipped by traders and merchants, who went out of India for commercial ventures.
 From approximately the 10th century onwards, new networks of exchange developed including the formation of trade guilds and a resurgence of money circulation.
 During this time, Ganesha became the principal deity associated with traders.
 The earliest inscription invoking Ganesha before any other deity is associated with the merchant community.

 Hindus migrated to Maritime Southeast Asia and took their culture, including Ganesha, with them.
 Statues of Ganesha are found throughout the region, often beside Shiva sanctuaries.
-The forms of Ganesha found in the Hindu art of Philippines, Java, Bali, and Borneo show specific regional influences.
+The forms of Ganesha found in the Hindu art of the Philippines, Java, Bali, and Borneo show specific regional influences.
 The spread of Hindu culture throughout Southeast Asia established Ganesha worship in modified forms in Burma, Cambodia, and Thailand.
 In Indochina, Hinduism and Buddhism were practised side by side, and mutual influences can be seen in the iconography of Ganesha in the region.
 In Thailand, Cambodia, and among the Hindu classes of the Chams in Vietnam, Ganesha was mainly thought of as a remover of obstacles.

-Among the Indonesian, who predominantly profess Muslim faith, Ganesha is not worshipped, but seen as a symbol of knowledge, wisdom and education.
+Amongst Indonesians who predominantly profess the Islamic faith, Ganesha is not worshipped, but seen as a symbol of knowledge, wisdom and education.
 Many Indonesian public universities feature Ganesha's likeness in their grounds or logo.
 Blitar, Salatiga City, and Kediri Regency are among three local governments that include Ganesha in their regency/city official seals.
-Indonesia is the only country who featured Ganesha on her bill (20 thousand denomination, between 1998 and 2008), although it is no longer in circulation.
+Indonesia is the only country to have featured Ganesha on its banknotes (20 thousand denomination, between 1998 and 2008), although it is no longer in circulation.